influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/supported_protocols/udp.md

 Each UDP input also performs internal batching of the points it receives, as batched writes to the database are more efficient.
 The default _batch size_ is 1000, _pending batch_ factor is 5, with a _batch timeout_ of 1 second.
 This means the input will write batches of maximum size 1000, but if a batch has not reached 1000 points within 1 second of the first point being added to a batch, it will emit that batch regardless of size.
 The pending batch factor controls how many batches can be in memory at once, allowing the input to transmit a batch, while still building other batches.

+Points written via the UDP listener are set to nanosecond level precision by default.
+Like the HTTP write endpoint, any points written to the UDP listener without a timestamp are assigned a timestamp by InfluxDB when the points are received.

 ## Processing

 The UDP input can receive up to 64KB per read, and splits the received data by newline.
 Each part is then interpreted as line-protocol encoded points, and parsed accordingly.